Sam Black (public relations): Early life

-Sam Black was born on 6 January 1915; his father was Lionel Black, and his mother was Sophia (née Divinskaia).
+Sam Black was born on 6 January 1915; his father was Lionel Black (formerly Tcherny), and his mother was Sophia (née Divinskaia).
+His elder brothers were the philosopher Max Black and the architect Misha Black.
 Black attended Dame Alice Owen's School, Angel, Islington, and then went on to study at Northampton Engineering College, graduating as a Fellow of the Spectacle Makers Company (FSMC), UK in 1934.
-He was an Ophthalmic optician from 1934 until his death.
-He practised in Northampton from 1934 until he joined the RAMC (1941–1946).
+He was an ophthalmic optician from 1934 until his death.
+He practised in Northampton from 1934 until he joined the Royal Army Medical Corps (1941–1946).
 He married Muriel C E Snudden in 1939, and they spent their honeymoon on a tandem, cycling around Brittany, France.
 They had two children, Patrica in 1944 and Christopher in 1947.